 Don't worry I'm not a Photoshop expert, but there are plenty of designers out there who are.

 You don't have to be a great designer in order to get a good performing banner.

-We've tested professional-looking banners over and over again against what I would consider ugly banners and generally the ugly banners have a higher CTR
+We've repeatedly tested professional-looking banners against what I would consider ugly banners, and generally, the ugly banners have a higher C.T.R.